js910924/Ptt_Beauty_Crawler/README.md

 # PTT Beauty Board Crawler - Python
 This implementation is for learing crawler and python programming skill.

+## Update

+2019.06.18

+> Use multithreading to download pictures and made some change to improve efficiency.

 ## Instructions
 1. set path in function getArticles
 ![](https://i.imgur.com/7kovr3w.png)
 2. execute Python file
 3. input date which you want to download (ex.
-5/27)
+5/27) (m/dd)
 4. wait until it shows 'Mission Complete'

 ## Screenshot